larammerce/docs/8.x/getting-started/installation.md

 sudo apt update
 ```

 Facing GPG error?
-No worrie!
+No worries!
 You have to set a public key to resolve this error.
 To do so run the following command:

 ```bash
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 467B942D3A79BD29